 Document Management Solution

-A document management solution will be provided by the owner.
+A document management solution will be provided by the architect.
 The document management solution that will be used is called [TBD].
 The architect will setup the site and set up all permissions for the site.
 The architect will lead a training session for the entire project team on how to use the site.
-The site will be maintained from the signing of this document until the occupation of the building.
-These materials will not necessarily remain on the site for any extended period of time.
-The architect will notify key team members of pertinent posting on the Info Exchange site.
+The site will be maintained from the signing of this BEP document until the occupation of the building.
+These files will not necessarily remain on the site for any extended period of time.
+The architect will notify key team members of pertinent posting on the site.

-The Newforma Info Exchange site can be found at https://atlas.bnim.com/UserWeb/Login/Login.aspx.
-Access to the site will be provided via BNIM.

-The architect will lead a training session for the entire project team on how to use Newforma Info Exchange.
-The site will be maintained from the signing of this document until the occupation of the building.

-Beginning in the PD Phase, Architectural, Structural, Mechanical, Plumbing, and Electrical models will be uploaded to Newforma by EOD every Friday.
+Beginning in the CD Phase, Architectural, Structural, Mechanical, Plumbing, and Electrical models will be uploaded by EOD every Friday.
 Electric Lighting and AV/IT models will be uploaded two weeks prior to each deliverable.

 Links to the model uploads shall be sent to BIM Point of Contact from each design discipline.